Ranganathaswamy Temple, Srirangam: Granaries, tanks, and other monuments

 The Ranganathaswamy Temple complex includes huge medieval era Kottarams or granaries.
 These provided food reserves and security to the temple town and supplies to its kitchen serving the needy travelers, pilgrims and local population.
 The temple has many other structures, participating and supporting various aspects of social life.
 Some mandapams and temple compounds were devoted to education, both religious and secular such as of musicians and dancers.
 The temple inscriptions state that its premises had an arokyashala (hospital) for those needing medical care.
 Several 11th and 12th century inscriptions describe a gift of land to support recitation of Hindu texts in the temple and for feeding Sri Vaishnavas.

 The temple has twelve major water tanks.
 Of these, the Surya Pushkarini (sun pool) and Chandra Pushkarani (moon pool) are two of the largest that harvest most of rainwater.
 They have a combined capacity of two million liters of water.

 The temple has wooden monuments that is regularly maintained and used for festive processions.
 These have intricate carvings of Hindu legends, and some are plated with silver or gold foils.
-The most significant of the temple chariots are the Garuda vahana, the Simha vahana, the Yanai vahana, the Kudirai vahana, the Hanumantha vahana, the Yazhi vahana, the Sesha vahana, the Annapakshi vahana, the Otrai vahana and the Prabhai vahana.
+The most significant of the temple chariots are the Garuda vahana, the Simha vahana, the Aanai vahana, the Kudirai vahana, the Hanuman vahana, the Yazhi vahana, the Shesha vahana, the Annapakshi vahana, the Otrai vahana and the Prabhai vahana.